cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 ## The List ADT

 A common ADT is the List ADT.
-You can think of a List as a collection of objects (not only strings).
-When working with a list, the programmer would want to perform certain operations, including, but not limited to:
+When thinking of a List as an abstract type, you can think of a List as an ordered collection of objects.
+There are a number of important operations needed for a List.
+Some common list operations include, but are not limited to:

    * Creating a new list.
-   * Searching for an object in the list.
+   * Retrieving an object in the list at a particular index.
-   * Adding an object to the list.
+   * Adding an object to the list at a particular index.
-   * Removing an object from the list.
+   * Removing an object from the list at a particular index.
    * Clearing the list.

+The exact method signatures and behaviors of these methods may differ across various List ADT definitions.
+In this tutorial, we will use the following definitions:

+   * `List()` - creates a new List object with an initial size of zero.
+   * `String get(int index)` - retrieves the object (String in this case) at the specified index.
+This method throws an `IndexOutOfBoundsException` if the index is out of range `(index < 0 || index >= size())`
+   * `boolean add(int index, String s)` - inserts the specified object (String in this case) at the specified index.
+The method shifts the object currently at that position (if any) get
+String get(int index)
+Returns the string at the specified position in this list.
+Parameters:
+index - index of the string to return
+Returns:
+the string at the specified position in this list
+Throws:
+IndexOutOfBoundsException - if the index is out of range (index < 0 || index >= size())

 Notice that the description and operations given above were independent of any underlying data structure or implementation.
 When thinking of an ADT, try to avoid worrying about those details.